 Husband: Like that thing you wrote about a few weeks ago?

 The Science of Fatherhood

-The field of psychology should bear some blame of excluding fathers, as it has historically focused on the influence of mothers on child development and child mental illness.
+The field of psychology should bear some blame for excluding fathers, as it has historically focused on the influence of mothers on child development and child mental illness.
 Of course, this includes the unfair and mistaken blaming of mothers for children having organic brain differences, like autism and schizophrenia.
 But it also maintains the focus on the centrality of the mother, leaving out fathers.